Soccera1/tweeta-desktop/docs/usage.md

 ## Session Persistence

-Tweetapus Desktop automatically saves your session when you log in.
-Your credentials (auth token and username) are stored in `~/.config/tweetapus-gtk/session.json`.
+Tweeta Desktop automatically saves your session when you log in.
+Your credentials (auth token and username) are stored in `~/.config/tweeta-desktop/session.json`.
 When you start the application again, it will attempt to log you in automatically.
 Logging out will delete this file.